Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Experiments

 \section{Experiments}

 In this section, the proposed unmixing scheme was implemented and its performance was compared with several typical state-of-the-art unmixing methods, using synthetic data, labeled laboratory-created data, and real airborne image data.
+Note that the general network structure and number of layers are the same for all experiments and all data are normalized between 0 and 1.

 The performance of abundance estimation was measured by the root mean square error (RMSE) defined by

 where $N$ represents the number of pixels, $\mathbf{a}_{i}$ and $\hat{\mathbf{a}}_{i}$ denote the true and estimated abundance vectors of the $i$th pixel.